harmonydata/harmonyapi/README.md

 ```

 When Harmony is deployed to Azure, there is an Azure blob storage which is mounted under `/data`.

+The data files can be found here: https://github.com/harmonydata/harmony_deployment_ulster_private

 ## Environment variables